 Anchor points, wherever possible, should be above the user to limit any fall.
-In rescue any possibility of a fall or impact loads should be
+In rescue any possibility of a fall or impact loads should be eliminated from the systems.

 The following drawings and dimensions should be used as a guide only as different techniques may cause them to change.